alopezm/Arduino-Voice-Controller/README.md

 # Arduino Voice Controller

 ## Arduino Setup
-Follow the instructions for your board at [johnny-five]
+1. Follow the instructions for your setup the firmware of your board at [johnny-five].
+2. Connect the Arduino to the PC using a usb cable.

 ## Server Install